 People who are burnt out usually start to see their jobs as increasingly stressful during the set-off.
 They are more likely to feel distant from the people they work with and the job they perform.
 The feeling of numbness and loss of autonomy to one’s action are also signs to watch out for.

 Similar to most medical conditions, burn out also takes a toll on physical well-being.
 Some physical symptoms of burnout include frequent headaches, stomachaches, intestinal issues, insomnia, and fatigue.
 In fact, according to the American Psychological Association, burnouts increase the risk of cardiovascular diseases.

 If you are feeling unusually tired and a good night’s sleep just doesn’t work, you should be on the lookout for you might be on the onset of burnout.

 - Declining emotional health

 In terms of emotional well-being, burnout has strikingly similar symptoms as depression.
 These symptoms include changes in appetite and eating behavior.
-However, unlike depression, there are no medications prescribed to people who are experiencing burnouts.
+However, unlike depression, there are no medications prescribed to people who are experiencing burnout.

 - Experiencing a decline in cognitive abilities

-Ultimately, this leads to decline in work-related performance.
+Ultimately, this leads to a decline in work-related performance.
 Moreover, a person who is burnt out has a higher tendency to be forgetful on a regular basis.

-Spotting a burnout early on is highly advisable.
+Spotting burnout early on is highly advisable.
 If you think you are on the brink of a more serious burnout, take a breather already; do not let yourself go down the rabbit hole any further!
 Prevention is always better than cure.